therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 - `Select your GCP credentials` again (same as last time)
 - `Select your GCP project` again (same as last time)
 - Under Pub/Sub Subscriptions you should see the one you created earlier (eg splunk-ta-topic_sub). `Select the pub/sub from the list`.
-- Again under Index click the `x` from index and select the `gcp-data` index again.
+- Again under Index click the `x` from index and select the `gcp-ta` index again.
 - You should now see the following.

 ![image_tag](/static/Lab1_gcpaddon/image33.png)